3 cool ways that weather rocks your fictional world!

 1) Really pay attention to the weather around you and how it affects you

 Focus on the language you use, and try not to say the same thing every day.
 Be as inventive as possible.
-Think about the effect of the changing temperature on your mood, or how the colours alter in different types of light, or the way people relate to one another.
+Think about the effect of the changing temperature on your mood, how the colours alter in different types of light, and the way people relate to one another.

 You’ve just created an awesome resource that you can refer to when you’re writing a story.
 You’ll have a good grasp on the effects different weather types have on your characters because you know how they affect you.

 2) Focus on how the weather affects your characters.

 Different people react to weather in different ways.
 Personally, I love a good thunderstorm.
 I get excited at the first sign of a snowfall.
 I get grouchy when it’s windy, and I love the smell outside after a rainy spell.

 But that doesn’t mean my characters will.
 My bounty hunter Grey O’Donnell doesn’t like rainstorms because he lives in the saddle.
 Rain means different things to both of us.

 Wingfield advises that you write or rewrite a particular scene in which the weather reflects your protagonist’s mood.
 Does it cheer them up?
 Make them sad?
 How does that reaction affect how they relate to other people or their job?
 The Lord of the Flies is littered with examples where the weather reflects the state of affairs on the island.